-Share a Valentines day dinner for two with these easy and delicious menu and date night ideas.
-Our recipe for shrimp and grits for 2 makes a fabulous romantic meal at home.
-The recipe and table setting are also great ideas to celebrate an anniversary.
+Share a Valentine’s day dinner for two with these easy and delicious menu and date night ideas.
+Choose from shrimp and grits, or steak filets for two, or make it surf and turf and have both!
+Make a fabulous romantic meal at home to celebrate Valentine’s or an anniversary.

 The countdown is on to Valentines day and I’ve got ideas for a romantic dinner for two date night at home.
 I hate to fight the crowds at restaurants at times like this so a special celebration at home with my husband is right up my alley.

 Honestly, I can’t remember the last time we celebrated Valentines day “out.”
 It was definitely before the children were born!
 We always make a special dinner for the two of us.
 Sometimes he does the cooking…sometimes I do…sometimes we do it together.

 Once you’re done with the meal, watch one of our favorite romance movies for a dinner and show date night at home.

 Feed the children early and put them to bed, or set them up with a movie so you can enjoy this romantic themed dinner party for two.
 Pour a bottle of sparkling Rosé and toast to love!

 - Set up a small table with red roses as the centerpiece, of course!